Ibrahim-Mokhtar/Talabat/README.md

 ## Architecture

-The project follows Clean Architecture principles and is structured to maintain clear separation between business logic and infrastructure concerns.
+The project follows Onion Architecture principles to ensure maintainability, scalability, testability, and clear separation of concerns.

 ### Layers